dsmjs/dsmjs.github.io/_talks/serverless.md

 Serverless is a super hot topic these days.
 You won’t want to miss this talk by Todd Brunia, Sr. Software Engineer at Source Allies and founder of Xilution.
-Through example, Todd will demonstrate how you can apply a serverless architecture to your next web app project.
+Through [example](https://github.com/xilution/xilution-react-todomvc), Todd will demonstrate how you can apply a serverless architecture to your next web app.
 Todd will demystify serverless jargon and share his experience building his startup entirely on AWS serverless architecture.